mtlynch/mtlynch.io/content/retrospectives/2022/11/index.md

 | November | 150          | 210                      | 130                   |
 | December | 130\*        | 220                      | 30                    |

-\* Anticipating lower capacity due to holidays.
+\* Anticipating lower production capacity due to holidays.

 If TinyPilot's sales volume drops to 150 devices when the demand exists for 230 devices, we're essentially forfeiting 80 x $375/device = $30k in revenue or $20k of profit per month.
-When we switch to metal cases, manufacturing capacity is a non-issue because Chinese sheet metal vendors can crank out thousands of cases per month.

-The case shortage is only a problem until the metal cases are ready, but there's a lot of uncertainty in when the metal cases will arrive.
-It largely depends on how many design revisions it takes until I'm comfortable going to mass production:
+When we switch to metal cases, manufacturing capacity is a non-issue &mdash; Chinese sheet metal vendors can crank out thousands of cases per month.
+The hard part is predicting when the metal cases will be ready.
+It largely depends on how many design revisions we need:

 | Scenario                                | ETA for first production batch | Probability |
 | --------------------------------------- | ------------------------------ | ----------- |